On the Illusion of Self-Knowledge: How We Overestimate Our Own Awareness

 Self-reflection and introspection lead to growth and self-awareness.

-Many psychologists would agree with much of what I’ve said above, but it turns out introspection doesn’t lead to self-awareness, and nearly 80% of those who claim to possess an awareness of self don’t.
+Many psychologists would agree with much of what I’ve said above, but introspection doesn’t lead to self-awareness, and nearly 80% of those who claim to possess an awareness of self don’t.

-In 2014, organizational psychologist Tasha Eurich, an expert on how to build self-awareness, together with a team of researchers, embarked on a large-scale scientific study.
-They wanted to know what self-awareness was and whether there was a way to increase it.
+In 2014, organizational psychologist Tasha Eurich, an expert on building self-awareness, and a team of researchers embarked on a large-scale scientific study.
+They wanted to know whether there was a way to increase self-awareness.

 While the team’s interest was in leadership in the workplace, Eurich’s findings are helpful for anyone interested in increasing their self-awareness.